Doug Polk’s Biography

 • Douglas hasn’t got higher education, since he has opted for poker and left the university.

-• Before he started poker, WCGRider had played online games professionally and several times took part in the prestigious WCG international e-sports tournament, in honor of which he picked his nickname later.
+• Before he started poker, WCGRider had played online games professionally and had several times taken part in the prestigious WCG international e-sports tournament a few times, in honour of which he picked his nickname later.

-• In one of the interviews, Douglas Polk has admitted that at the beginning of his career (around 2010) he managed to beat "wobbly" and Randy "nanonoko" Lew most of all.
-According to his words, they might have been good players, but their heads-ups game was terrible (and this fact only played into the American’s hands).
+• In one of the interviews, Douglas Polk has admitted that at the beginning of his career (around 2010), he managed to beat "wobbly" and Randy "nanonoko" Lew most of all.
+According to his words, they might have been good players, but their heads-up game was terrible (and this fact only played into the American’s hands).

-• In 2015, Douglas "WCGRider" Polk played for the team of humans in a poker heads-up battle versus a No-Limit Hold'em bot Claudico.
+• In 2015, Douglas "WCGRider" Polk played for the team of humans in a poker heads-up battle versus a No-Limit Hold'em bot – Claudico.
 The team also included Dong "DongerKim" Kim, Bjorn Lee, Jason Les.
-Each of them played 20 000 hands against the poker bot and as a result the team of humans won.
+Each of them played 20 000 hands against the poker bot.
+As a result, the team of humans won.
 A year later, in 2016, the team of people was beaten by the Libratus bot, but Polk did no longer participate in that confrontation.

-• Douglas Polk has created his own poker school.
-The poker player’s training resource is called Upswing Poker.
-Ryan Fee, Doug’s friend and colleague, has become a partner of the poker player.
+• Douglas Polk has created his own online poker school called Upswing Poker.
+Ryan Fee, Doug’s friend and colleague, has become his partner.

-• The poker player has got three bracelets of the World Poker Series.
-The first WSOP bracelet Douglas Polk earned in 2014, having won the Turbo NLH for 1 000$; the second bracelet he got in 2016, having become (together with Ryan Fee) the Tag Team No Limit Hold'em champions for 1 000$, and the third trophy was won in 2017 in the popular High Roller for One Drop tournament for 111 111$, which brought Doug the biggest prize in his career (over 3 860 000$).
+• Polk has got three WPS bracelets.
+The first WSOP bracelet Douglas Polk earned in 2014, having won the Turbo NLH for $1,000; the second bracelet he got in 2016, having become (together with Ryan Fee) the Tag Team No Limit Hold'em champions for $1,000.
+He got the third trophy in 2017 in the popular High Roller for One Drop tournament for $111,111, which brought Doug the biggest prize in his career (over $3,860,000).